DerrickXuNu/Illuminant-Aware-Gamut-Based-Color-Transfer/README.md

 ## Citation
 If you use our code  for research, please this paper:

-This is a python implementation of Illuminant Aware Gamut-Based Color Transfer in Computer Graphics Forum 2014
+Illuminant Aware Gamut-Based Color Transfer in Computer Graphics Forum 2014

 ### License
 MIT License.